 At aquatic sites, microbial surface water samples are collected in conjunction with water chemistry sampling (Figure 4), and the number and types of sampling locations varies by ecosystem type.
-At sites consisting of a flow-through lake (true inlet and outlet), up to 3 locations are sampled: the lake inlet, lake outlet, and profiling buoy.
+Sites consisting of a flow-through lake (true inlet and outlet), up to 3 locations are sampled: the lake inlet, lake outlet, and profiling buoy.
 At sites consisting of seepage lakes (no true inlet and outlet), microbe samples are collected at the buoy location only.
 At large, non-wadeable stream sites (rivers), the sampling location is near the buoy sensor array.
 At both lakes and river buoy locations, either 1 or 2 samples are collected depending on whether the lake/river is stratified.
 In stratified systems, one sample is collected from the surface of the epilimnion, and one sample from the midpoint of the hypolimnion.
 In non-stratified sites, one surface sample is collected.
 In wadeable streams, one surface water sample is collected near the downstream sensor array.
 Benthic microbial samples are collected at all wadeable streams at up to 8 locations throughout the 1 km sampling reach.

 As much as possible, sampling occurs in the same locations over the lifetime of the Observatory.
 However, over time some sampling locations may become impossible to sample, due to disturbance or other local changes.
 When this occurs, the location and its location ID are retired.
-A location may also shift to slightly different coordinates.
-Refer to the locations endpoint of the NEON API for details about locations that have been moved or retired: https://data.neonscience.org/data-api/endpoints/locations/
+A new location is established, and given a new location ID.
+Refer to the data product change log for details about locations that have been retired.